nloyfer/wgbs_tools/tutorial/README.md

 <!--![alt text](images/vis_bimodal.png "vis bimodal region")-->
 <img src="images/vis_bimodal.png" width="361" height="584" />

 This region is inside of the well known ICR of IGF2.
-We can see that most of the reads are either mostly methylated or mostly unmethylated, or bimodal, thus suggesting allele-specific methylation.
+We can see that most of the reads seem to be either mostly methylated or mostly unmethylated, i.e. bimodal, suggesting allele-specific methylation.
 #### Bimodal analysis

-We can get counts for the amount of reads above 65% methylation, below 35% methylation, and in between, as well as visualiztion like so:
+We can get counts for the number of reads above 65% methylation, below 35% methylation, and in between, as well as visualization like so:

 ```bash
 wgbstools vis -r $region Left_Ventricle_STL001.IGF2.pat.gz --uxm 0.65